eas4dc/ear-job-visualization/README.md

 ![An example of GPU power consumption of a single node application using just one GPU device.](/examples/runtime_format/runtime_gpu_power-69478.0.png)

-Starting from EAR 6.0, signature files include extended GPU profiling metrics from the NVIDIA® Data Center GPU Manager ([DCGM](https://docs.nvidia.com/datacenter/dcgm/latest/user-guide/feature-overview.html#profiling-metrics)) and the NVIDIA Management Library ([NVML](https://developer.nvidia.com/management-library-nvml)) GPM interface.
-These are available in the default configuration and include SM activity, tensor/FP64/FP32/FP16 engine activity, memory bandwidth utilization, NVLink and PCIe bandwidth, and more.
+Starting from EAR 6.0, signature files can include extended GPU profiling metrics from the NVIDIA® Data Center GPU Manager ([DCGM](https://docs.nvidia.com/datacenter/dcgm/latest/user-guide/feature-overview.html#profiling-metrics)) and the NVIDIA Management Library ([NVML](https://developer.nvidia.com/management-library-nvml)) GPM interface, including SM activity, tensor/FP64/FP32/FP16 engine activity, memory bandwidth utilization, NVLink and PCIe bandwidth, and more.

+> **Note:** DCGM metrics are **not collected by default**.
+They must be explicitly enabled via EAR environment variables before submitting your job.
+See the [Extended GPU metrics](https://github.com/eas4dc/EAR/wiki/EAR-environment-variables#extended-gpu-metrics) section of the EAR documentation for details.

+These metrics are available in the default tool configuration once collected.
 Run `--avail-metrics` to see the full list.

 #### Colormap range